Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Side sleepers who want plush + support
+• Side sleepers who want both softness and lift

-• Couples who need motion control with a more responsive feel
+• Couples who want motion control without losing bounce

 Where it falls short